jimgarrett123/aws_ansible_workshop/README.md

     4. **Project**: AWS - Content Lab Infrastructure Config Demos
     5. **Playbook**: playbook_create_vm.yml
     6. **Credentials**: AWS - Access Key
-    7. **Variables, please check ìPrompt on launchî**.  **This is because some of these values wonít be available until later AFTER you run the ìAWS - Create Transit Networkî job template.**
+    7. **Variables, please check ‚ÄúPrompt on launch‚Äù**.  **This is because some of these values won‚Äôt be available until later AFTER you run the ‚ÄúAWS - Create Transit Network‚Äù job template.**

 ```
 ---